 Simple enough right, just enter the number of contracts you want to trade.

 Step 9 Set You Desired Price

 Again set the price to what you want to pay for the option.

 Step 10: Choose The Order Type

-The order type is a more advanced feature which I’ve covered in other video tutorials.
-For our purposes we are going to use a LIMIT order which pegs the price we are willing to pay to the price we enter.
+The order type is a more advanced feature that I've covered in other video tutorials.
+For our purposes, we are going to use a LIMIT order that pegs the price we are willing to pay the price we enter.